dsgelab/Mosaic-loss-of-chromosome-X/Plots/README.md

 # Plots

-### Prevalence by age groups
+Fig 1A.
+Prevalence by age groups

-### Distribution by cell fractions
+Fig 1B.
+Distribution by cell fractions

-### Heritability by age groups
+Fig 1C.
+Heritability by age groups

-### Manhattan plots and QQ plot for GWAS meta-analysis and for each biobank
+Fig 2.
+Manhattan plots and QQ plot for GWAS meta-analysis and for each biobank

-### Manhattan plots and QQ plot for Allelic shift analysis meta-analysis and for each biobank
+Fig 3.
+Manhattan plots and QQ plot for Allelic shift analysis meta-analysis and for each biobank

-### Locus Zoom plot for independent loci identified from allelic shift analysis
+Fig 4.
+Locus Zoom plot for independent loci identified from allelic shift analysis